 (2-3 hours) Bake the cake and let it cool at least 2 hours.

 (20 minutes) While the cake cools, make your icing.
-I prefer cream cheese frosting found in this recipe for my banana cake.
+I prefer Cream Cheese Frosting.

 (3 hours to overnight) Refrigerate cake balls.

 *Note: If you need to save time, this is where you can shave some time off.
 Refrigerating the cake balls is really the best way to make them.
 However, if you are in a time crunch, you can put them in the freezer for ONLY 30 minutes, then into the refrigerator.